Benjamin Kunbuor

-Benjamin Bewa-Nyog Kunbuor was the Ghanaian Minister for Defence of the Ghanaian Ministry of Defence and a Ghanaian politician.
+Benjamin Bewa-Nyog Kunbuor is a former Ghanaian Minister for Defence of the Ghanaian Ministry of Defence and a Ghanaian politician.
 He was the Member of Parliament for the Nandom constituency.

 Education

 Kunbour had his secondary education at Nandom Secondary School, acquired his LLB from the University of Ghana, and qualified as a lawyer after completing the Ghana School of Law.

 He thereafter proceeded to the University of Warwick in the United Kingdom and obtained his LLM with distinction.
 He was subsequently awarded the British Chevening Scholarship to complete his PhD in Law in Development (1997-2000).

 He also obtained the Overseas Students Award (OSSA) Doctoral Award at the University of Warwick.

 Career

 Kunbour once worked as a graduate teaching assistant at the University of Warwick in the United Kingdom.
 He has since also lectured at the Ghana School of Law.
 He has also been a director at the Commission on Human Rights and Administrative Justice in Ghana.